Munawarhussain729/Pdf-Manipulator/README.md

 2) Split a pdf into two pdf files
 3) Encypt a pdf using using your own password
 4) Can Rotate Multiple Pages of a pdf File
+5) Can Get Info Related to Pdf File

 One Important Thing You have to enter the Name of File including extension like (Test.pdf)
  #How It Works: